protolambda/zcli/README.md

   genesis     Generate a genesis state
       mock        Generate a genesis state from a predefined set of keys

+  meta        Print meta information of a BeaconState
+      committees  Print committees for the given state

   keys        Generate and process keys
       generate    Generate a list of keys
       shard       Shard (split) a YAML list of keys into ranges.
 Specify sizes as arguments.